 This list was put together by the pupils themselves in the first week of term.
 All the ideas came from the children themselves, and they know they must do their best to abide by them.

-- We keep our classroom tidy
+- We take care of our equipment and keep our classroom tidy.

-- We are helpful, respectful and kind to each other
+- We are kind and friendly

-- We try our best
+- We try our best and work hard